FridayBlessed/personal-site/README.md

-# MY PERSONAL WEBSITE
+# MY PERSONAL WEBSITE 💻

 This Repository contains the source code for my personal website.
 It includes HTML, CSS & JAVASCRIPT.

 ## Features.

  - Responsive design for desktop and mobile
-  - Clean and modern layout
+  - Clean and modern layout 🏙️
   - Easy to navigate sections (About, Projects, etc.)
-  - typing animation.

-  ## Technologies Used
+  ## Technologies Used ⚒️
   - HTML5
   - CSS3
   - JavaScript.